-The most effective way to prevent the flu — or complications from the flu — is getting your child the flu vaccine.
+The most effective way to prevent the flu — and complications from the flu — is to get your the flu vaccine.
 Most children receive the flu shot every year as the Centers for Disease Control and Prevention recommends.
 But some parents have questions or concerns about the flu vaccine.

-A recent poll found that one in three parents do not plan to vaccinate their children against influenza.
-The biggest reason for not getting their children the flu shot is concern about side effects.
-These worries often come from not knowing enough about ingredients in the flu vaccine.
+A recent poll by the C.S.
+Mott Children’s Hospital found that one in three parents do not plan to vaccinate their children against influenza.
+The biggest reason for not getting their children the flu shot is concern about flu shot dangers or side effects.
+These worries often come from not knowing enough about the ingredients in the flu vaccine.

 It’s reasonable to have questions about the ingredients in vaccines.
 Fortunately, the ingredients in flu vaccines have undergone testing for safety in thousands of people.
 Millions of children safely receive the flu vaccine every year, and studies show that risks related to flu shot ingredients are extremely low.